-Working out at home versus at a fitness club is always a great way to ensure a consistent fitness routine.
-But on top of that, with a home gym you don’t have to wait your turn to get on a machine, you don’t have to wipe off some stranger’s sweat before you use it, you don’t have to worry about people watching or judging you, and you don’t have to pay a monthly membership fee.
+Working out at home is always a great way to ensure a consistent fitness routine.
+On top of that, with a home gym (versus a gym membership) you don’t have to wait your turn to get on a machine, you don’t have to wipe off some stranger’s sweat before you use it, you don’t have to worry about people watching or judging you, and you don’t have to pay a monthly membership fee.
 You can pack your bag and head to a crowded gym, or you can get all of the same exercises on a single piece of equipment in the comfort of your own home.
 With a home gym, you work out when you want and however you want.

 Best Home Gyms by Price

-Depending on your ultimate goal and budget constraints, the perfect home gym for your needs in definitely out there.
-Whether it’s based on bodyweight, resistance bands, or good ol’ fashioned weight plates, there are a lot of products on the market.
-Add to that, the home gyms out there really vary quite a bit in terms of style, function, and quality.
+Depending on your ultimate goal and budget constraints, the perfect home gym for your needs is definitely out there.
+Whether it’s based on bodyweight, resistance bands, or good old fashioned weight plates, there are a lot of products on the market.
+Add to that, home gyms really vary quite a bit in terms of style, function, and quality.
 To help you on your quest, we’ve broken down our top choices below for best home gyms by price.
-Click through to see our full reviews of each model.
+Click through to see our full reviews of each model:

 Total Gym 1400 Deluxe Home Exercise Machine – $299 – 146 Reviews